Sathima Bea Benjamin: Duke Ellington

 Benjamin met Duke Ellington while he was in Zurich in 1963.
-Standing in the wings during most of his band's performance, once the concert ended she insisted that Ellington hear her husband's trio at the Club Africana, where Ibrahim's band had a standing engagement.
+She stood in the wings during most of his band's performance, and once the concert ended she insisted that Ellington hear her husband's trio at the Club Africana, where Ibrahim's band had a standing engagement.
 Ellington obliged, but insisted that Benjamin sing for him.
 Following this encounter, Ellington arranged for the couple to fly to Paris and record separate albums for Frank Sinatra's Reprise label, for whom Ellington functioned as Artists and Repertoire representative.
 Ibrahim's record, Duke Ellington Presents The Dollar Brand Trio, was released the following year and subsequently helped him build a following in Europe and the United States.
 Benjamin's recording, however, remained unreleased and was presumed to be lost until its release in 1996 by Enja Records, under the title A Morning in Paris.
 The session's engineer, Gerhard Lerner, had surreptitiously made a second copy.

-She maintained her musical relationship with Ellington.
-In 1965, he arranged to have her perform with his band in the U.S. at the Newport Jazz Festival (when she sang the Ellington ballad "Solitude"), and at one point asked her to join his band permanently.
+Benjamin maintained her musical relationship with Ellington.
+In 1965, he arranged to have her perform with his band in the U.S. at the Newport Jazz Festival (where she sang the Ellington ballad "Solitude"), and at one point asked her to join his band permanently.
 Due to her recent marriage to Ibrahim that same year, Benjamin declined the offer.